pachterlab/gget/README.md

 Defines the [expect value](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=FAQ#expect) cutoff.
 Default: 10.0.

 `-o` `--out`
-Path to the csv the results will be saved in, e.g. path/to/directory/results.csv (or .json).
+Path to the file the results will be saved in, e.g. path/to/directory/results.csv (or .json).
 Default: Standard out.
 Jupyter Lab / Google Colab: `save=True` will save the output in the current working directory.

 **Flags**